p2p-today/p2p-project/docs/index.rst

 This is a type of `distributed hash table <https://en.wikipedia.org/wiki/Distributed_hash_table>`_ based on an `MIT paper <https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf>`_ which defined it.

 The idea is that you can use this as a dictionary-like object.
-The only caveat is that all keys and values *must* be strings.
+The only limitation is that it can only have string-like keys and values.
 It uses five separate hash tables for hash collision avoidance and data backup in case a node unexpectedly exits.

-Currently there is only an implementation in Python and it is highly experimental.
-This section will be updated when it's ready for more general use.
+Currently there is an implementation in :doc:`Python <./python/chord>` and :doc:`Javascript <./javascript/chord>`.
+More tractable documentation can be found in their tutorial sections.
+Protocol specifications are in progress.

 Contributing, Credits, and Licenses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~